senseigab/senseigab.github.io/_pages/presentations.md

 ---
 title: Presentations
-subtitle: This page lists my public presentations, whether invited or otherwise.
-My handouts and slide presentations can also be found here.
-If you'd like me to speak in your workshop, please check the Services page for more information.
-For easy navigation, please use Ctrl+F.
+subtitle: Find information and resources concerning my talks, presentations, and workshops here.
 description: This page lists all my past presentations and speaking engagements.
 featured_image: /images/site/square-4.png
 ---

 ![](/images/site/pagebanner/presentations.png)

+**This page lists my conference presentations, talks, and workshops delivered, as well as the supplementary materials used in delivering them.
+If you would like me to speak in your event as a facilitator or speaker, please check the [Services](/services) page for more information.**

 ### Conferences and Symposia